Skip to content

 About the Author

 Michael Bamberger was born in Patchogue, New York, in 1960.
 After graduating from the University of Pennsylvania in 1982, he worked as a newspaper reporter, first for the (Martha's) Vineyard Gazette, later for The Philadelphia Inquirer.
-After twenty-two years at Sports Illustrated, he is now a senior writer for GOLF magazine and Golf.com.
-He and his wife, Christine, live in Philadelphia.
+After twenty-two years at Sports Illustrated, he is now a senior writer at Golf.com.
+He lives in Philadelphia with his wife, Christine.

 Delivery Info